Mannat-code/-MASTERCHEF-JUNIOR/README.md

 # -MASTERCHEF-JUNIOR
-THis is he carrot halwa  | gajar ka halwa recipe
+This is he carrot halwa  | gajar ka halwa recipe